Fagradalsfjall: Tourism management

 Due to its easy access, a very large number of locals and tourists have visited the site.
 Around 10,000 people visited the 2022 eruption on its first day.
 Authorities have kept the site open for the most part, and try to inform rather than ban people from visiting the site.
 There have been no deaths reported as a result of the eruption, However, many injuries have been indirectly caused by the volcano, due to inadequately equipped tourists visiting the site with reports of broken ankles, lost travellers and hypothermia as weather is very unpredictable in the area.

-Authorities have used Location Based SMS messages to inform and warn tourists travelling to the site to be prepared.
+Authorities have used location-based SMS messages to inform and warn tourists travelling to the site to be prepared.
 The site is manned during busy periods by the volunteers from the Icelandic Association for Search and Rescue, as well as local police.
 The site has had to be evacuated at least once due to fast moving lava flows.
-The site was closed for 2 days from the 7th of August 2022 due to inclement weather, however groups of tourists who did not heed the closures had to be rescued by the local volunteer search and rescue team, Þorbjörn.
+The site was closed for 2 days from 7 August 2022 due to inclement weather, however groups of tourists who did not heed the closures had to be rescued by the local volunteer search and rescue team, Þorbjörn.

+During the 2023 Litli-Hrútur eruption, new challenges were faced in managing the tourism flow with more closures in place than previous eruptions.
+The 2023 eruption produced more volcanic gases as well as sparking some of Iceland's largest moss wildfires, creating much more dangerous respiratory risks for hikers.
+The 2023 eruption is also further away from main roads, making the hike more difficult (over 4-5 hours) and access for emergency services more challenging.

+In Media

+On March 24, 2021, lead singer of the Icelandic blues Rock Band Kaleo, Jökull Júlíusson, performed their song 'Skinny' on the volcano.

 Supposed burial site

-The area where the volcano first erupted is thought to be the ancient burial site of an early Norse settler Ísólfur frá Ísólfsstöðum [ˈiːsˌoulvʏr frauː ˈiːsˌoul(f)sˌstœːðʏm].
-However, a quick archaeological survey of Geldingadalur after the eruption started found no evidence of human remains in the area.
+The area where the volcano first erupted is thought to be the burial site of an early Norse settler Ísólfur frá Ísólfsstöðum [ˈiːsˌoulvʏr frauː ˈiːsˌoul(f)sˌstœːðʏm].
+However, a quick archaeological survey of Geldingadalur after the eruption started in 2021 found no evidence of human remains in the area.